open-eid/open-eid.github.io/admin/index.md

 #### Digidoc_ShellExt

-This component allows starting signing and encryption in DigiDoc4 by right-clicking on the file.
+This component installs the legacy Windows Explorer context-menu extension, which allows signing or encryption to be started in DigiDoc4 by right-clicking a file.
+On Windows 11, commands provided by this extension appear under *Show more options*.
+If the extension has already been loaded into Windows Explorer, installing or updating it may require restarting Explorer or the computer.

 #### DigiDoc4

 DigiDoc4 is an application that enables the signing, validation, encryption, and decryption of documents as well as managing the PINs and PUKs of ID-cards.
+Both the DigiDoc4 MSI and the Microsoft Store app install the modern Windows Explorer context-menu extension; the MSI does so through an AppX-based solution.

 #### ID-updater

-ID-updater is a mandatory component that bundles shared third-party libraries (Qt, OpenSSL, etc.) required by other ID-software components.
-During installation, the task scheduler task `id updater task` is created, which checks the availability of new software once per week and suggests any identified updates to the user.
+The ID-software EXE installer always installs ID-updater, which bundles shared third-party libraries (Qt, OpenSSL, etc.) required by other ID-software components.
+By default, the EXE installer also creates the scheduled task `id updater task`, which checks for new software once per week and offers any available update to the user.
+Creating the scheduled task can be disabled with `AutoUpdate=0`, but ID-updater is still installed.
+ID-updater is not required when the ID-software components are installed as separate MSI packages.

 ![Example: ID-updater found a newer version of the software (EST)](./img/image3.png)